Endoscopic Retrograde Cholangiopancreatography (ERCP)

 When you undergo an ERCP, you’ll be sedated with anesthesia for a 30- to 90-minute procedure.
 This is not surgery.
 An endoscope is guided down your throat, into your esophagus, through your stomach and positioned in the small intestine where the bile ducts and pancreas drain.

-Using the endoscope, radiologic imaging and a variety of tools, your doctor can perform a biopsy, study any abnormalities that were seen on other imaging tests and/or deliver treatment to the affected area as necessary.
+Your doctor can use the endoscope, X-ray and a variety of tools to perform a biopsy, study any abnormalities that were seen on other imaging tests and deliver treatment to the affected area as necessary.

-Oftentimes, this is performed as an outpatient procedure and you will go home after a period of short observation after the procedure.
-If you have come from afar, we often recommend that you stay in a hotel locally for the first night after the procedure.
+Oftentimes, this is performed as an outpatient procedure, and you will go home after a short observation period after the procedure.
+If you have to travel from afar, we often recommend that you stay in a local hotel for the first night after the procedure.

 Watch: What to Expect with ERCP